Barterbly/StreamDeck-SimRail-IconPack/README.md

 #### Is there possibility to generate different size / format of these icons?

 Yes.
-You can contact me and say what size / format you would like to have.
+You can contact me and let me know, what size / format you would like to have.
+If I have free time, I'll generate them.

 #### Will there be other icons?